parcelLab-archive/aws-heartbeat-server/README.md

 # What is the repo content?

-This repo contains AWS Lambda functions, instructions how to deploy them and how to setup the AWS API gateway.
-It contains 5 lambda functions:
+This repo contains the pulse Lambda, instructions how to deploy it.

 - `pulse` handles the pulse API calls from the aws-heartbeat-client, and creates a new Heartbeat in Zelda or updates an existing one — i.e. this one receives a heartbeat.